Amogh9341/Credit_Card_Churn/README.md

 # Credit Card Churn Prediction Project

 ## 1. Executive Summary

-Customer attrition poses a critical revenue threat to credit card businesses.
-In this project, we develop an end-to-end churn prediction pipeline that enables proactive retention strategies.
-Using exploratory data analysis (EDA), business-centric feature engineering, cost-sensitive optimization, and explainable AI (SHAP), we built a deployable LightGBM-based model.
+Customer attrition is one of the most pressing threats to long-term profitability in the credit card industry.
+Acquiring a new customer can cost up to five times more than retaining an existing one.
+Therefore, understanding which customers are likely to churn—and why—is crucial for effective retention and revenue protection.
+This project presents an end-to-end customer churn prediction pipeline tailored for the credit card business.
+The solution combines exploratory data analysis (EDA), business-centric feature engineering, cost-sensitive modeling, and explainable AI (SHAP) to deliver actionable insights and a deployable model that aligns with business impact.

-Through cost-based recursive feature elimination and guesstimate-informed thresholds, we reduced business loss from ₹30,000 to ₹7,442, cutting estimated churn cost by **~75%**.
-A custom Streamlit dashboard was created for Customer Service teams to interact with model predictions, view customer profiles, and interpret SHAP explanations for better decision-making.
+I used real-world credit card customer data to explore behavioral patterns, usage metrics, and demographic signals that influence churn.
+Our EDA uncovered strong churn predictors such as transaction inactivity, low card utilization, and low engagement across bank relationships.
+These insights guided a targeted feature engineering phase, where ratio-based and customer-centric features were created to enhance signal strength.

+To prioritize business value over abstract model accuracy, we designed a cost matrix using guesstimates of customer lifetime value (CLV) and campaign costs.
+This matrix was used to:
+* Guide Recursive Feature Elimination (RFE) for removing features with low business impact.
+* Tune the model's prediction threshold to reduce the overall financial loss from incorrect predictions.

+The resulting LightGBM model achieved a 75% reduction in business loss, bringing the expected cost of misclassification down from ₹30,000 to ₹7,442.
+This optimization was driven not just by improving precision or recall but by aligning the model’s behavior with business economics.
+To ensure transparency and adoption by non-technical teams, we incorporated SHAP (SHapley Additive exPlanations) to explain each individual prediction.
+This allows the Customer Support and Marketing teams to understand the "why" behind each churn risk score and tailor retention actions accordingly.
+Finally, the pipeline was deployed as a custom Streamlit dashboard designed for use by customer-facing teams.
+The application allows users to:
+* Input or search for customer profiles,
+* View churn probability scores and alerts,
+* Explore top contributing factors through SHAP visualizations, and
+* Make informed, data-driven retention decisions.

 ---